shakfu/llamalib/README.md

 # llamalib - compiled python llama.cpp wrappers

-The project includes three different experimental python wrappers of @ggerganov's [llama.cpp](https://github.com/ggerganov/llama.cpp) which is likely "at the frontier of open-source compiled LLM inference".
+The project includes three different experimental python wrappers of @ggerganov's [llama.cpp](https://github.com/ggerganov/llama.cpp) which is likely the most active open-source compiled LLM inference engine.
+The python wrapping frameworks used are [cython](https://github.com/cython/cython), [pybind11](https://github.com/pybind/pybind11), and [nanobind](https://github.com/wjakob/nanobind) and share the common feature that they are compiled, and, in this project, statically linked against `llama.cpp`.

 The purpose is to learn about the internals of this popular c++/c LLM inference engine while wrapping it for use by python code.
 It tries to keep up with the latest changes in the `llama.cpp` main branch.

-A project goal is that each of the python wrapper variants should programmatically support the core feature-set of `llama.cpp` with respect to supported `.gguf`-format models.
+A core goal is that each of the python wrapper variants should programmatically support the core feature-set of `llama.cpp` with respect to supported `.gguf`-format models.

-Given that there is a fairly mature and well-maintained ctypes based wrapper provided by @abetlen's [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) project and that llm inference is gpu-driven rather than cpu-driven, this all may see quite redundant.
+Given that there is a fairly mature, well-maintained and performant ctypes based wrapper provided by @abetlen's [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) project and that llm inference is gpu-driven rather than cpu-driven, this all may see quite redundant.
 Irrespective, there are some benefits to developing alternative python wrappers to `llama.cpp`:

+- Packaging benefits with respect to self-contained statically compiled extension modules.

-- There may be some incidental performance benefits to the use of compiled wrappers over the use of ctypes.
+- There may be some incidental performance the use of compiled wrappers over the use of ctypes.

 - It may be possible to incorporate external optimizations more readily into compiled wrappers, and

+- It provides a basis for integration with other code written in a given wrapper variant.

 - It may be useful in case one wants to de-couple the python frontend and wrapper backends to existing frameworks: that is a future development idea may be to just replace the ctypes wrapper in `llama-cpp-python` with one of compiled python wrappers and contribute it back as a PR.